-The reduction in inflation was encouraged by both supply as well as demand factors.
+Lower inflation was fostered by both supply and demand factors.
 The regulated prices of natural gas were reduced at the beginning of the year, while electricity prices remained stable.
 Food prices rose more slowly than in 2012.
-Given the relatively weak global economic growth, world prices of commodities and fuels also encouraged the maintenance of low inflation.
-Simultaneously, there was no demand or pay pressure on price rises.
+Given relatively weak global economic growth, world commodity and fuel prices also supported low inflation.
+Simultaneously, there was no demand or pay pressure for prices to rise.
 Net inflation (excluding food and energy prices) declined in 2013 to an annual average of 1.2% compared with 2.2% in 2012.